On the wake and flapping dynamics of different aspect ratio flags: Results and discussion

 This scaling indicates that there is a contribution of the mass ratio and the dynamic pressure difference on the wave speed.
 This scaling confirms our experimental observation of increasing wave speed with increasing mass ratio (\cref{fig:ARTimings}a) and with increasing dynamic pressure difference, which occurs when the aspect ratio increases (\cref{fig:ARTimings}b).

-The wave propagation speed is directly linked to the flapping frequency $c=\lambda f$.
+The wave propagation speed is directly linked to the flapping frequency: $c=\lambda f$.
 The flapping frequency is typically non-dimensionalised using a characteristic length scale and the flow velocity to form a Strouhal number.
 In literature, both the tip to tip amplitude $2A$ and the flag length $L$ are used to define a Strouhal number.
 In \cref{fig:ARTimings}c, we show the amplitude-based Strouhal number $\kindex{St}{A} = 2fA/\Uinf$ against aspect ratio for all our data.
-The amplitude-based Strouhal number increases from \numrange{0.10}{0.39} with increasing aspect ratio, with most of the data point above \num{0.20}.
+The amplitude-based Strouhal number increases from \numrange{0.10}{0.39} with increasing aspect ratio, with most of the data points above \num{0.20}.
 We compare our data in \cref{fig:ARTimings}c to results from three-dimensional numerical simulations by \cite{huang_three-dimensional_2010}, who also observed an increase of $\kindex{St}{A}$ with aspect ratio.
 The values of $\kindex{St}{A}$ from the simulations are lower in magnitude due to a different flapping regime ($M^* = \num{1}$ and \num{0.25} corresponding to the single neck flutter).

 In \cref{fig:ARTimings}d, we show the length-based Strouhal number $\kindex{St}{L} = fL/\Uinf$ against aspect ratio for all our data.
 The dimensionless tip frequency $fL/\Uinf$ increases with aspect ratio, and to a lesser extent with mass ratio for our tested flags, which are all in the double-neck flutter regime.
 On the lower side, $fL/\Uinf = \num{0.40}$ and a half stroke occurs in \num{1.25} convective times ($L/\Uinf$).
 On the higher side, $fL/\Uinf = \num{0.55}$ such that half a stroke of the tip occurs in only \num{0.91} convective times.
-Experimental values of $fL/\Uinf \sim 0.4-0.6$ are reported in \cite{virot_fluttering_2013} for a two-neck flutter and most of the references in the literature report $fL/\Uinf \approx 0.23$ for single neck flutter.
+Experimental values of $fL/\Uinf \sim 0.4-0.6$ are reported in \cite{virot_fluttering_2013} for a two-neck flutter, and most of the references in the literature report $fL/\Uinf \approx 0.23$ for single neck flutter.
+At constant reduced velocity and within the single-neck flutter regime, \cite{chun2010flutter} report a slight increase of the dimensionless flapping frequency with aspect ratio, from $\kindex{St}{L}=\num{0.22}$ to \num{0.25} at $U^* = \num{15}$ when increasing the aspect ratio from \num{0.5} to \num{1.24}. \cite{eloy_aeroelastic_2008} report $\kindex{St}{L} = \num{0.59}$ and \num{0.40} for two example flags flapping in the double neck ($M^*=1.94$) and single neck ($M^*=0.74$) regime respectively, and they show that linear models can predict the flapping frequency at onset with an accuracy of \qtyrange{23}{32}{\percent}.
 Overall, the magnitude of the dimensionless tip-frequency depends on the flutter mode, and increases with aspect ratio within a flutter regime.

 The relationship between tip frequency and wave speed can be rewritten as

 In \cref{fig:ARTimings}e, we plot the measured wave speed against the measured tip frequency.
 For our dataset, $c/\Uinf$ indeed increases approximately linearly with $fL/\Uinf$, with a slope equal to $\lambda/L$.
 The range of length-based Strouhal number within a given flutter regime is explained by variations in the wave propagation speed.
 Larger variations in the length-based Strouhal number are associated with variations in the flutter regime.
 For a flutter regime with more necks and a lower wavelength, we expect higher length-based Strouhal numbers.